 Our Managing Director, Sarah Jezzini, leads our team.

-With over a decade of specialised academic and professional experience, Sarah is a recognised expert in workplace and employment matters, offering specialised capability in psychosocial risk management, regulatory compliance, organisational systems, and applied organisational psych
+With over a decade of specialised academic and professional experience, Sarah is a recognised expert in workplace and employment matters, offering specialised capability in psychosocial risk management, regulatory compliance, organisational systems, and human resources to drive s

 Our Managing Director, Sarah Jezzini, leads our team.

-Sarah’s investigative portfolio includes complex matters involving workplace bullying, sexual harassment, occupational violence, corrupt conduct, discrimination, serious misconduct, workers’ compensation, and psychosocial hazard identification and management.
-She has acted as both regulator and investigator, appeared before the Fair Work Commission, and authored expert reports for the PIC (NSW), County and Supreme Courts (VIC), Supreme Court (ACT) and District and Supreme Courts (NSW).
+Sarah’s investigative portfolio includes complex matters involving workplace bullying, sexual harassment, occupational violence, corrupt conduct, discrimination, serious misconduct, workers’ compensation, and psychosocial and physical hazard identification and management.
+She has appeared before the Fair Work Commission, and authored expert reports for the Fair Work Commission, PIC (NSW), County and Supreme Courts (VIC), Supreme Court (ACT) and District and Supreme Courts (NSW).
 Her approach integrates legal, psychological, and safety frameworks to deliver procedurally fair, evidence-based outcomes.

-Sarah is currently leading a nationally significant research initiative, funded by the Office of Industrial Relations Queensland and delivered in partnership with Safe Work Australia, focusing on identifying predictors, mediators, and moderators of accidents, injuries, and illnesses among trade apprentices across Australia.
+Sarah is currently leading a nationally significant research initiative, funded by the Office of Industrial Relations Queensland and collaborating with Safe Work Australia, focusing on accidents, injuries and illnesses experienced by trade apprentices to inform enhancement to industry practice and policy.
 Her research spans detailed assessments of psychosocial and physical hazards across diverse industries, including construction, mining, manufacturing, electrotechnology, aviation, automotive, engineering, hairdressing, and community services.

 SJ Workplace is a workplace health and safety, compliance and risk management specialist.
 Our team of dedicated professionals have focused their skills on developing and refining expertise in workforce management.
 From managing complex work health and safety projects to the analysis of risk management needs of an organisation, our experienced team has the skills and attributes to work seamlessly with an organisation to meet its ongoing and ever evolving workforce needs.